mdtanker/python_package_template/README.md

             nox -s test
             ```
 10) Make a PyPI (pip) release
-    - If the install and test above worked then we can change from TestPyPI to normal PyPI.
+    - if the install and test above worked then we can change from TestPyPI to normal PyPI.
     - in `.github/workflows/cd.yml` comment out or delete the last line: `repository-url: https://test.pypi.org/legacy/`.
 Now any future reruns of this action will release to PyPI.
-    - In this case, since the GitHub release has already been made, we need to manually trigger the `CD` workflow in GitHub.
+    - in this case, since the GitHub release has already been made, we need to manually trigger the `CD` workflow in GitHub.
         - At [this link](https://github.com/organizationname/samplepackagename/actions/workflows/cd.yml), click the `Run workflow` button.
         - This should build the package and release it to PyPI.
 11) Set up publishing on Conda-Forge